 This video was submitted to us by one of our readers who is currently embedded with government forces in the Libyan civil war.
-It shows a gruesome ambush carried out by fighters of the Government National Accord (GNA) versus what is said to be either Russian Wagner mercenaries aligned with the Libyan National Army under the command of Field Marshal Khalifa Hafta.
+It shows a gruesome ambush carried out by fighters of the Government National Accord (GNA) versus what is said to be a convoy filled with fighters aligned with the Libyan National Army under the command of Field Marshal Khalifa Hafta.

 The soldiers in the trucks were apparently fleeing a rival Libyan attack from the other direction, the Libyan GNA ambush caught them fleeing and unleashed a barrage of fire into them causing two of the cars to go into a death roll.
 It’s highly unlikely that anybody who was in the immediate convoy survived.